 I promise this recipe will make any curry lover in the house extremely happy.
 And if you make an extra batch, you will have an incredibly delicious meal ready for lunch the next day!

 This coconut lentil curry is incredibly easy to make, it takes less than 30 minutes, and it’s perfect for an indulgent night in.

 The trick here is to use canned lentils.
 This removes a good 35-40 minutes out of the cooking time without compromising the final result.

 Yes, canned lentils are a bit more expensive than using dry lentils.
 But hey, when you have no time, anything helps.

-When you cook with canned lentils, always check the ingredients and use lentils without added salt.
+When cooking with canned lentils, always check the ingredients and use lentils without added salt.
 If you can afford organic, even better.